aws-samples/aws-cdk-managed-elkk/README.md

 $ service logstash status -l
 ```

-In the Filebeat EC2 instance generate new logfiles
+In the Filebeat EC2 instance generate new log files.

 ```bash
 # geneate new logs